Abourass/nodeJS-Server-Examples/README.md

 # Node Server Examples
-These are simple networking examples for NodeJS
+These are some simple networking examples for NodeJS that I learned while reading *Networking Patterns* by *Pedro Teixeira*

 ### Table of Contents
 Example | Description